Moving Large Household Items

 - Tape the cord to the side of the refrigerator

-- Secure all other loose parts
+- Secure all loose internal parts

 - All shelves should be removed, cleaned and carefully packed